 Likewise, 95% of workers and organisations in the country face barriers to digital skills training.

-To address the talent shortage, StarHub, along with other business organisations in Singapore, have joined AWS to launch re/Start, the latter’s cloud skills development and job training programme in the country.
+To address the talent shortage, StarHub, along with other business organisations in Singapore, have joined AWS to launch re/Start, the latter’s cloud skills development and job training program in the country.

 “To deliver work-integrated learning, we need to bring together an ecosystem to support this learning journey, including the public sector, private sector, as well as the nonprofit sector, so as to collaborate and incubate this talent and enterprise for inclusive digital transformation,” said Leslie Loh, Founder and CEO of Lithan.